-- In the upper-left corner of the page, select the region where the source instance resides.
+- In the upper-left corner of the page, select the resource group and the region of the target instance.

 - In the left-side navigation pane, click Replica Set Instances.

-- Find the source instance and click its ID.
+- Find the target instance and click its ID.

 - In the left-side navigation pane, click Backup and Recovery.

-- On the Instance Purchase page that appears, select a billing method for the new instance.Note
+- On the Instance Purchase page, select a billing method for the new instance.Note

 - Configure the new instance.
 For more information, see Create a replica set instance.Note

 - Click Buy Now.

-Note The time required to restore data to a new instance by backup set varies depending on factors such as the data volume, task queue status, and network conditions.
-When the status of the new instance changes to Running, the restoration is complete.
+- Read and select ApsaraDB for MongoDB Agreement of Service, and pay for the order.Note The time required to restore data to a new instance from a backup varies depending on factors such as the data volume, the task priority in the task queue, and network conditions.
+When the new instance enters the Running state, the restoration is complete.